BrianHicks/should/README.md

 To add a task to the list:

-    $ should.py add "program ALL the things +bigproject @work" adding todo: program ALL the things +bigproject @work (id ibeu)
+    $ do.py add "program ALL the things +bigproject @work" adding todo: program ALL the things +bigproject @work (id ibeu)

 What was it I added earlier?

-    $ should.py show
+    $ do.py show
     ibeu: program ALL the things +bigproject @work
     aebb: eat a sandwich @food

 Right, but what if I want to see only the bigproject tasks?

-    $ should.py show -p bigproject
+    $ do.py show -p bigproject
     ibeu: program ALL the things +bigproject @work

 Or all the things related to food?

-    $ should.py show -t food
+    $ do.py show -t food
     aebb: eat a sandwich @food

 Or just all the things relating to sandwiches?

-    $ should.py show sandwich
+    $ do.py show sandwich
     aebb: eat a sandwich @food

 Om nom nom, and you're done.
 Now mark it as complete:

-    $ should complete aebb
+    $ do complete aebb
     completed: aebb: eat a sandwich @food

-You can see further help with `should.py -h` or `should.py [cmd] -h`.
+You can see further help with `do.py -h` or `do.py [cmd] -h`.

 Ideas
 -----

-Here's some ideas from my list about should:
+Here's some ideas from my list about do:

  - projects!
  - due date and search